christianrei/projects/README.md

 ## Christian Rei -- Personal Projects

 ### dayplanner
 This is a day planner program I created for a university OOP class.
-It has a working GUI and makes use of objects and inheritance
+It has a working GUI and makes use of objects and inheritance.

 ### ParameterManager
 A custom ADT for a class called Software Development and Integration.